MRCIEU/PHESANT-MR-pheWAS-BMI/3-PHESANT/README.md

 ## 3. Run sensitivity analysis

-Our sensitivity MR-pheWAS analysis is the same as the main analysis, except that we adjust additionally for assessment centre and genetic batch.
+Our sensitivity MR-pheWAS analysis is the same as our main MR-pheWAS, except that we adjust additionally for assessment centre and genetic batch.

 We make and run the blue crystal jobs using: